This month we are preparing for Easter, which is about rather more than chocolate bunnies, however delicious they might be!

 But of course it’s not all about suffering, for two days later everything changed, on Easter Sunday, as Jesus rose from the dead - a promise for all believers that we too can rise from death, to share eternity with this greatest of all people, if we follow him.

 Do join in our Easter services or come and share with us in our usual worship.
 You will always be welcome.

-Morning Prayer in April is every Wednesday, 9am at St Mary's Knockin
+Morning Prayer: every Wednesday in March, 9am at St Mary's Kinnerley